eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-full.md

 ### HTTPS support for standalone mode

 If DataPlatform is executed in standalone mode (see Standalone), the embedded servlet container can be configured to support one-way (server certification) or two-way (server and client certification) SSL.
-A KeyStore is required for one-way SSL and both a KeyStore as well as a TrustStore are required for two-way SSL.
+A KeyStore is required for one-way SSL and both a KeyStore and a TrustStore are required for two-way SSL.

 Refer to the Oracle documentation to see how to create KeyStore and TrustStore files.